For Apple's iPhone X, is it time for 'full panic mode'?

 As GBH Insights analyst Daniel Ives put it, "the Street has gone into 'full panic mode'" ahead of Apple's March quarter results and June quarter forecast.

 Apple's stock has dropped about 8 percent over the past two months.
-It closed Thursday at $164.22.
+It closed Monday at $165.26, and was ticking upward slightly in premarket trading Tuesday.

 The company declined to comment.